1. I am working in Saskatchewan on a Temporary Work Permit. Could I be considered under the SINP?

 Yes.
 Please refer to the Saskatchewan Experience Category to check the specific requirements.

-Existing Work Permit sub-category applicants must have a work permit that required a positive Labour Market Opinion (LMO) from Service Canada OR they must be exempted from the North America Free Trade Agreement (NEFTA) OR be eligible under the International Experience Canada (IEC).
+Existing Work Permit sub-category applicants must have a work permit that required a positive Labour Market Impact Assessment (LMIA) from Service Canada OR they must be exempted from the North America Free Trade Agreement (NEFTA) OR be eligible under the International Experience Canada (IEC).

 If you are currently working under an open work permit you may need to apply under the broader International Skilled Workers Category.